-In 2012–13, the percentage of students in ELL programs was generally higher for school districts in more urbanized areas, such as cities and suburbs, than for those in less urbanized areas.
-For example, ELL students in cities made up an average of 14.0 percent of total public school enrollment, ranging from 9.4 percent in small cities to 16.7 percent in large cities.
-In suburban areas, ELL students constituted an average of 8.5 percent of public school enrollment, ranging from 5.9 percent in midsize suburban areas to 8.9 percent in large suburban areas.
+In 2014–15, the percentage of students who were ELLs was generally higher for school districts in more urbanized areas, such as cities and suburbs, than for those in less urbanized areas.
+For example, ELL students in cities made up an average of 14.2 percent of total public school enrollment, ranging from 10.3 percent in small cities to 16.8 percent in large cities.
+In suburban areas, ELL students constituted an average of 8.9 percent of public school enrollment, ranging from 6.2 percent in midsize suburban areas to 9.2 percent in large suburban areas.
 Towns and rural areas are subdivided according to their proximity to urban centers into the categories fringe, distant, and remote, with fringe being the closest to an urban center and remote being the farthest from one.
-In towns, ELL students made up an average of 6.0 percent of public school enrollment, ranging from 5.9 percent in distant areas to 6.2 percent in remote areas.
-In rural areas, ELL students made up an average of 3.5 percent of public student enrollment, ranging from 2.2 percent in distant areas to 4.4 percent in fringe areas.
+In towns, ELL students made up an average of 6.2 percent of public school enrollment, ranging from 5.9 percent in distant areas to 6.9 percent in remote areas.
+In rural areas, ELL students constituted an average of 3.5 percent of public student enrollment, ranging from 2.2 percent in distant areas to 4.6 percent in fringe areas.

 In 2014–15, a greater percentage of public school students in lower grades than in upper grades were ELL students.2 For example, 16.7 percent of kindergarteners were ELL students, compared to 7.8 percent of 6th-graders and 6.5 percent of 8th-graders.
 Among 12th-graders, only 4.1 percent of students were ELL students.